braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/company-wide_settings_management.md

 ![Unsubscribe from this mailing list link in an email header][57]{: style="float:right;max-width:60%;margin-left:15px;"}

-Although most marketers add a one-click unsubscribe link to their email, it is best practice to provide a special email header (“List-Unsubscribe”) that allows email service providers such as Gmail and Windows Live Hotmail to provide their own Unsubscribe functionality:
+Although most marketers add a one-click unsubscribe link to their email, it is best practice to provide a special email header ("List-Unsubscribe") that allows email service providers such as Gmail and Windows Live Hotmail to provide their own Unsubscribe functionality:

 For more information about list-unsubscribe, refer to [Email Settings][2]